 🍱 Storage

-Leftovers will stay fresh in an airtight container in the fridge for up to 5 days.
+Leftovers will stay fresh in an airtight container in the fridge for up to 4 days, or in the freezer for up to 2 months.

 🎉 Top tip